mhnarfth/RONA-Regenerator-OPC-Network-Analyzer/README.md

-# Network Path Analyzer for Regeneration and Conjugation
+# Network Path Analyzer for Regeneration and Conjugation (NPARC)

 **RONA** is a Python-based tool for analyzing optical network paths and determining optimal placements for **Regenerators** and **Optical Phase Conjugators (OPCs)**.
 The tool also calculates the **residual uncompensated dispersion distance** based on a user-defined threshold.
 NPARC is composed of multiple Python modules, each handling a distinct step in the pipeline.